Valdés Peninsula: Climate

-Valdes Peninsula has a semi-arid climate.
+Valdes Peninsula has a cold desert climate (BWk) bordering on a cold semi-desert climate (BSk).
 It has a climate typical of northern Patagonia that is modified with interactions between atmospheric circulation patterns and the adjacent ocean.
-The peninsula is located between the subtropical high pressure belt (located at 30oS) and the subpolar low pressure zone (located between 60o–70oS), resulting in the wind being predominantly from the west.
+The peninsula is located between the subtropical high-pressure belt (located at 30oS) and the subpolar low-pressure zone (located between 60o and 70oS), resulting in the wind being predominantly from the west.
 The mean annual temperature is 10.6 C, ranging from a mean monthly temperature of 8 C in winter to 18 C in summer.
 During winter, temperatures fluctuate between 0 and 15 C with frosts being common, averaging 12–20 days during the season.
 Temperatures in the summer can fluctuate between 15 and 35 C.

 Mean annual precipitation is low, averaging 240 mm although this is highly variable from year to year.
 The interior of the peninsula receives slightly lower precipitation than the coastal areas, receiving 200 to 225 mm per year.
 Precipitation is fairly evenly distributed throughout the year though April–June receives the most precipitation.
 The El Niño Southern Oscillation strongly influences the climate of the peninsula.
 During an El Niño year, precipitation is higher from November to February.